ManageIQ/manageiq.org/site/_posts/2016-11-11-vote-on-naming-f-release.html.md

 Vote for the F-Release!!!

 We are closing in on the final Euwe release.
-So, it’s time to think about how we will name the F Release.
-In keeping with our nomenclature of using chess grandmasters and world champions as release names, here are the proposed names for the F Release, as well some interesting background data:
+So, it’s time to think about how we will name the F-Release.
+In keeping with our nomenclature of using chess grandmasters and world champions as release names, here are the proposed names for the F-Release, as well some interesting background data:

 - [Fine, Reuben](https://en.wikipedia.org/wiki/Reuben_Fine) (October 11, 1914 – March 26, 1993)
 During World War II, Fine worked for the U.S. Navy, analyzing the probability of German U-boats surfacing at certain points in the Atlantic Ocean.
 Fine also worked as a translator.
 Fine has played ManageIQ's previously named releases; Botvinnik, Capablanca, and Euwe.